-This college transfer course is a study of English literature from the Old English period to the Romantic period with emphasis on major writers and periods.
+This course is a study of American literature from the Civil War to the present.
 Prerequisites: ENG 101, ENG 102.
-(3/0) - ENG 206 English Literature II\ 3 SHC This college transfer course is a study of English literature from the Romantic period to the present with emphasis on major writers and periods.
+(3/0) - ENG 205 English Literature I 3 SHC This is a college-transfer course in which the following topics are presented: the study of English literature from the old English period to the romantic period with emphasis on major writers and periods.
 Prerequisites: ENG 101, ENG 102.
-(3/0) - ENG 208World Literature I\3 SHCThis course is a study of masterpieces of world literature in translation from the ancient world to the sixteenth century.
+(3/0) - ENG 206 English Literature II 3 SHC

+This is a college-transfer course in which the following topics are presented: the study of English literature from the romantic period to the present with emphasis on major writers and periods.
 Prerequisites: ENG 101, ENG 102.
-(3/0) - ENG 209 World Literature II\ 3 SHC

-This course is a study of masterpieces of world literature in translation from the seventeenth century to the present.
+(3/0) - ENG 208 World Literature I 3 SHC This course is a study of masterpieces of world literature in translation from the ancient world to the sixteenth century.
 Prerequisites: ENG 101, ENG 102.
-(3/0) - ENG 214 Fiction\ 3 SHC This course is a study of fiction from several cultures.
+(3/0) - ENG 209 World Literature II 3 SHC This course is a study of masterpieces of world literature in translation from the seventeenth century to the present.
+Prerequisites: ENG 101, ENG 102.
+(3/0) - ENG 214 Fiction 3 SHC This course is a study of fiction from several cultures.
 Emphasis is on the nature of the genre and appropriate reading strategies.
 Prerequisites: ENG 101, ENG 102.
-(3/0) - ENG 235 Southern Literature 3 SHC This course is a study of the South's intellectual and literary contributions to national and world literature.
+(3/0) - ENG 235Southern Literature3 SHCThis course is a study of the South's intellectual and literary contributions to national and world literature.
 Prerequisites: ENG 101, ENG 102.
 (3/0)